 Michael has also used the social media followers he’s established for the purposes of creating greater opportunities for charities and organizations.
 Some of the groups he’s worked with the most in recent years, dedicating resources and often initiating events for, include BC Children’s Hospital, Women in Film, Qmunity, CIDP/GBS, IBS Foundation, ALS Foundation, BC Cancer, and Downtown Eastside Women’s Centre, just to name a few.

-Michael Coleman defines success as follows: “Have those you respect and want to work with, respect you and want to work with you.”
+He defines success as follows: “Have those you respect and want to work with, respect you and want to work with you.”
 Michael has worked with several of his childhood idols and considers many of them good friends today.